-With the advent of the Internet, however, that doesn’t matter.
-There really is something out there for everyone — from lowbrow to highbrow.
-From cheesy to cutting satire.
-Even as you start pondering the difference between “Internet humor” and “humor on the Internet”, let’s start the laugh meter.
+With the advent of the internet, however, that doesn’t matter.
+There really is something out there for everyone—from lowbrow to highbrow and from cheesy to cutting satire.

 It seems somehow appropriate to kick off this list with Engrish.com.
 It’s a website that specializes in pictures of English-language mishaps, often in foreign lands.

-Funny or Die’s bread and butter is viral videos, but it mixes them in with a healthy dose of original content from comedians as well.
-The site was launched by Will Ferrell, Adam McKay, and Chris Henchy, and has since received lots of Silicon Valley backing.
+Funny or Die’s bread and butter are viral videos, but it mixes them in with a healthy dose of original content from comedians as well.
+Will Ferrell, Adam McKay, and Chris Henchy launched the site, and it has since received lots of Silicon Valley backing.

 Once you’ve registered you can vote on whether a video is funny or deserves to “die”, hence the name.

 3. The Onion

 If satire is more to your liking, you’ll certainly have heard about The Onion.

 The site, which is operated out of Chicago, uses current events to create spoof stories, editorials, op-ed pieces, and interviews.
 Comedian and actor Bob Odenkirk has gone on record as saying “[The Onion] is the best comedy writing in the country, and it has been since it started.”

 Overheard in New York lets residents of the city submit snippets of conversations they hear while going about their daily lives in the Big Apple.